| Appendix 5: Articles

 at canals, to prevent loss and wastage of water and to pump

 water from canals in high areas.
+The minister then inspected fields of

 quality strain paddy of Myanma Agriculture Service in Bago as